 Kaufman said, “It’s very hard for audiences to really listen to new messages in old forms.”
 This became a topic that was questioned after his speech by an alumnus in the audience, Camden Cantwell, Richmond College ’13.
 Cantwell asked how Kaufman would like theatre to progress as an art form from the aesthetic that Kaufman has created, and Kaufman responded that he would like to see what he has done thrown out forcibly.
 He said he would find rebelling against what he has done as one of the greatest compliments.

 One student in the audience, Mary Clohan, a junior theatre student, said she liked that Kaufman asked the students to revolt against his work.
-Cantwell said that he was glad for Kaufman’s response, but that he would not be satisfied until he had done what Kaufman asked of the students.
+Cantwell said he was glad for Kaufman’s response, but that he would not be satisfied until he had done what Kaufman asked of the students.

 Kaufman’s speech was part of the Jepson Leadership Forum, the One Book, One Richmond program and the Women Involved in Living and Learning/Women, Gender and Sexuality Studies Speaker Series, and was cosponsored by Common Ground and the department of theatre and dance, according to the 2013-2014 Jepson Leadership Forum’s webpage.